Azure/azure-docs-sdk-dotnet/api/overview/azure/data.tables-readme-pre.md

 ---
 title: Azure Tables client library for .NET
 keywords: Azure, dotnet, SDK, API, Azure.Data.Tables, tables
-author: ramya-rao-a
+author: christothes
-ms.author: ramyar
+ms.author: chriss
-ms.date: 08/10/2021
+ms.date: 05/10/2022
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: dotnet
 ms.service: tables
 ---

-# Azure Tables client library for .NET - Version 12.2.0-beta.1
+# Azure Tables client library for .NET - Version 12.6.0-beta.1

-> [!IMPORTANT]
-> The Azure Tables client library for .NET is now generally available (GA) and fully supported for production use. **The GA library should be used instead of this preview version to ensure you are using the most secure and performant version of the library.** More details on the GA release can be found in the [GA documentation](data.tables-readme.md)

 Azure Table storage is a service that stores large amounts of structured NoSQL data in the cloud, providing a key/attribute store with a schema-less design.

 Azure Cosmos DB provides a Table API for applications that are written for Azure Table storage that need premium capabilities like: